Find a Lender-Approved Local Conveyancer in Canford Heath

 • Investigating the title to the property

-• Accepting the sale proceeds and transferring funds to the owner, the estate agent and other relevant parties (if appropriate)
+• Accepting the sale proceeds and sending funds to the owner, the estate agent and paying off the mortgage (where relevant)

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.